kevinherman1104/JWT_Assignment/README.md

 npm run start
 ```

-Next, open a new terminal/command prompt (while still running the port) DON'T CLOSE THE PORT
+Next, open a new terminal/command prompt (while still running the port) \n DON'T CLOSE THE PORT \n
 In the new terminal, type the command below to get the authentication code:
 ```bash
 curl -d "username=nakamarusun&id=1&password=bruh" -X POST http://localhost:8080/login